wp-plugins/haiku-minimalist-audio-player/readme.txt

 Extract the zip file and upload the contents to the wp-content/plugins/ directory of your WordPress installation, and then activate the plugin from plugins page.

-Use the shortcode [haiku url="http://example.com/file.mp3" title="Title of audio file"] to play an audio file.
+Use the shortcode [haiku url="http://example.com/file.mp3" oga="http://example.com/file.ogg" title="Title of audio file"] to play an audio file.
 Use the full URL of the audio file unless you've set a default file location in the settings page.
-The title field is recommended for search engine and accessibility purposes and required if you are using Google Analytics.
+The title field is recommended for search engine and accessibility purposes, and is required if you're using Google Analytics.

 = Settings Options =